HewlettPackard/spire-k8s-operator/README.md

 #### Configuring and Installing a SPIRE Server

 The controller listens for the creation of a resource of type SPIRE Server for its reconciliation logic to be triggered.
+The user must create their own configuration for a SPIRE server in a yaml file for a resource of kind `SpireServer`.
+The user can run the command `kubectl apply -f <yaml-file-name>` to trigger the controller.
 Based on the specifications in the user-inputted yaml file for a SPIRE Server instance, customized Kubernetes resources (such as `ConfigMap`, `StatefulSet`, `Service`, etc.) are generated and deployed in the Kubernetes cluster.

 #### Health Checks

 Once all server-related components are deployed, the controller constantly runs a health check in the background by assessing the conditions of the SPIRE server pods deployed by the operator.
 The health status of the SPIRE Server is updated every 5 seconds and can be viewed by running `kubectl get spireservers`.

-#### Deploying the Operator
+#### Running the Operator
-The operator is designed to be deployed in the same Kubernetes cluster as where the user intends on hosting the SPIRE servers.
+The operator is designed to control/manage the same Kubernetes cluster where the SPIRE servers will be deployed.

 ---